idaholab/Location-Generalizer/README.md

 ***Stopping Processing and Managing Unintentional Interruptions***

-To purposefully stop a software run (i.e., stop processing data), the user can hit the `q` key at any time.
-The software will stop after it finishes processing the current vehicle.
-If `q` is hit accidentally, the user can hit `q` a second time to cancel the stop request.
+To purposefully stop a software run (i.e., stop processing data), the user can hit the Ctrl-C key at any time.
+Processing on the current vehicle will stop immediately.

-If processing is unintentionally interrupted due to a lost database server connection or other reason, the software must be manually restarted.
-However, the software will recognize the VehicleID of the last vehicle that completed processing and begin processing the next vehicle to avoid duplication.
+Interruption can also occur unintentionally due to a lost database server connection or other reasons.
+However, the software can be manually restarted and will recognize the VehicleID of the last vehicle that completed processing and begin processing the next vehicle to avoid duplication.

 ### Other Software